 However…..even though the chance of you running into an aggressive bear is incredibly small, it makes a lot of sense to carry a can of bear spray with you, especially if you are going to do any hiking.
 Get one that you can wear on your belt or strap to your chest so it’s easy to get to if an emergency arises.

 Watch a couple of videos on how to use it so you feel confident.
 One word of caution, airlines will not allow bear spray on flights.
 Don’t worry though, you can buy bear spray in both Yellowstone and Grand Teton at the visitor centers and gas stations within the park but will most likely pay a little more for it.
-You can rent bear spray from private businesses near the parks as well (except when we are dealing with COVID).
+You can rent bear spray from private businesses near the parks as well.
+Check out our article Bear Spray: Everything You Need to Know Before Using It for more information.

 Trekking poles can really help if you are at all unstable on your feet, and you will see lots of people using them.
 They are lightweight and collapse down small enough to go in a suitcase.
 Most of the trails are groomed but you will come across some rocky spots.
 Plus, doesn’t hiking with a stick or two feel kind of natural?
-Try these Black Diamond trekking poles or these bargain-priced ones.
+Try these trekking poles that we like.

 Funny fact about national parks: you aren’t allowed to take any rocks, flowers, wood, or the like out of the park.
 However, they will allow you to pick up a stick off the ground and use it for hiking as long as you leave it in the park when you are done.